 The Knowledge Asset (KA) is an essential concept in the platform.
 Every object in the system is a potential Knowledge Asset.
-According to the system's structure, every component can be described and represented as a Knowledge Asset.
-For this reason, the system consists of all the necessary Knowledge Asset Types, which are suitable to describe all the system's components.
-The Knowledge Asset types can be divided in two main categories: the Simple KA's and the Structured KA's.
-The different types of Knowledge Assets are shown in Figure 1.
+According to the structure, every component can be described and represented as a KA.
+For this reason, the system consists of all the necessary Knowledge Asset Types, which are suitable to describe all the components.
+The KA types can be divided in two main categories: the Simple KA's and the Structured KA's.
+The different types of KA's are shown in Figure 1.